Director, Bioengineering Undergraduate Studies

 Ph.D., Biomedical Engineering, University of Arizona (2008)

 B.S., summa cum laude, Mechanical Engineering, Industrial Engineering / Mechanical Design,

 Instituto Tecnológico y de Estudios Superiores de Monterrey Chihuahua, México (2002)

-Renata Ramos began her career in bioengineering instruction at Rice in 2008 as a postdoctoral fellow and was promoted to lecturer in 2010.
+Renata Ramos is director of undergraduate studies in bioengineering.
+She began her career in bioengineering instruction at Rice in 2008.
 While in this teaching-intensive position, she has undertaken several project-based laboratory modules in biomedical instrumentation, mechanical testing, advanced instrumentation, systems physiology, and laboratory tissue culture.
 She has also taught lecture courses for the Department of Bioengineering in biomechanics and biofluids and a project-based course in the fundamentals of engineering for Rice’s George R. Brown School of Engineering.

-Ramos’ exceptional efforts in instructional design and course management have been recognized through a Brown Foundation Teaching Grant (2013), and through the Department of Bioengineering’s Teaching Award (2013), Excellence in Advising Award from the Office of Academic Advising (2014), and George R. Brown Award for Superior Teaching from the Association of Rice Alumni.
+Ramos’ exceptional efforts in instructional design and course management have been recognized through Brown Foundation Teaching Grants, and through the Department of Bioengineering’s Teaching Award (2013), Excellence in Advising Award from the Office of Academic Advising (2014), and George R. Brown Award for Superior Teaching (2014, 2017) from the Association of Rice Alumni.
 National awards she has received include the Teaching Award by the American Society for Engineering Education's (ASEE) Biomedical Engineering Division (2014).